 Food bank partners for this year include: MANNA Food Bank (Asheville), Food Bank of Eastern & Central North Carolina (Durham, New Bern, Raleigh, Rocky Mount, Wilmington), Second Harvest Food Bank of Metrolina (Charlotte, Concord), Second Harvest Food Bank of Northwest North Carolina (Greensboro, Winston-Salem), Community Soup Kitchen (Goldsboro), The Blue Ridge Opportunity Commission (Wilkesboro), Thermal Belt Outreach (Columbus), Eagles Wings (Washington) and Robeson County Church and Community Center (Lumberton).

-Drop-off locations in Asheville include: Fisher Stark Cash (35 North Market Street), John Hensley Law (366 Merrimon Avenue), McDowall and Moorefield (168 South Liberty Street), Adams Hendon Carson Crow & Saenger, P.A (72 Patton Avenue) and Grimes Teich Anderson LLP (535 College Street).
+Drop-off locations in Asheville include: Fisher Stark, John Hensley Law (366 Merrimon Avenue), McDowall and Moorefield (168 South Liberty Street), Adams Hendon Carson Crow & Saenger, P.A (72 Patton Avenue) and Grimes Teich Anderson LLP (535 College Street).